vjcitn/BioconductorAnnotationPipeline/README.md

 using the map_counts data from the existing installed db0, GO.db, and KEGG.db packages.

-Another test is made, which is to go through each of the tables in each of the sqlite files in the db/ subdirectory, looking for any rows that have empty ('') values for all columns except for the primary key column.
+There is an additional test, which is to go through each of the tables in each of the sqlite files in the db/ subdirectory, looking for any rows that have empty ('') values for all columns except for the primary key column.
 If any are found, it will print out the sqlite file name and